Single Day-ahead Coupling (SDAC)

 2022

-• June: The flow-based implicit allocation was implemented for the Core Capacity Calculation Region in the framework of the Core Flow-Based Market Coupling Project being the target solution required by regulation.
+• June: he flow-based implicit allocation was implemented in the Core Capacity Calculation Region within the framework of the Core Flow-Based Market Coupling Project which was the target solution required by regulation.

 • June: With the go-live of the Core flow-based project, the Croatian – Hungarian border was included in the SDAC coupling.